gautemo/Gaute-Meek-Olsen/src/dev-blog/mock-httpclient.md

 date: 2020-05-01
 coverImgExtension: png
 tags: [C#]
+description: How to mock your HttpClient in C#.
 ---

 This is how you can unit test your methods that use [HttpClient](https://docs.microsoft.com/en-us/dotnet/api/system.net.http.httpclient) with [Moq](https://github.com/Moq/moq4/) and xUnit.